moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/xcm.md

 - `min` ++"bigint"++ - The minimum amount of the asset that can be transferred
 - `symbol` ++"string"++ - The symbol of the asset in the chain, if different from the origin symbol

-It contains methods to get the differnet asset's ids in the chain, and some utility methods, among which:
+It contains methods to get the different asset's ids in the chain, and some utility methods, among which:

 - `fromAsset` - Creates a new `ChainAsset` object using an `Asset` object as a base
 - `copyWith` - Creates a new `ChainAsset` object copy, with the specified properties